jfbeyond/Movie_Catalog/README.md

 It contains an array with the names of my favorite movies, which can be modified to contain any movie name.

 3. fresh_tomatoes.py: This is the template offered by udacity with the styles and html set up for the website.
-It uses the movie array defined in entertainment_media.py
+It uses the movie array defined in entertainment_media.py.
+It was slightly modified to read the movie array and to display different background colors.

 To run the application, please open entertainment_media.py in your python GUI (IDLE might be) and run the code.
 A website should open in your browser with my favorites movies displaying their titles, poster pictures and the